 - 1. ACTIVITY: Coordinate to Develop Performance Targets for FAST Act TPM Measures.
 Coordinate with planning partners and various committees, to support development of performance targets for the measures defined in the FAST Act and related federal rulemaking. (ongoing) - 2.
 ACTIVITY: Incorporate Performance Targets into Planning Products.
 Integrate performance targets and reporting in to MTP, and TIP, and other planning products as appropriate. (ongoing) - 3.
-PRODUCT: Update and align previously adopted MARC performance measures and targets with newly adopted metropolitan transportation plan. - 4.
 PRODUCT: Annual Performance Measurement Report.
 Produce the annual report that measures progress related to the goals and performance measurements outlined in Connected KC 2050, including progress towards achievement of FAST Act targets (Oct)

-2022 Budget for System Management
+2023 Budget for System Management